 - Pupil premium middle ability students across all subjects

-We will continue to employ our Careers officer 2 days per week.
+We have employed a new Careers officer to work 2 days per week.
 All Year 11 students will be interviewed with SEN and PP a priority.
 All students have had independent advice and progression routes organised.
 Year 9 and 10 PP students will also have access to advice and guidance when choosing options and organising work experience.

 - Accelerated Reader